-3. Dependent Variable: Labor-Commute Engagement Decision
+Dependent Variable: Labor Force / Commute Decision

-Ultimately, each individual in the sample will be placed into one of six categories: non-worker, home-based worker, part-time worker, telecommuter, fully-commuting worker, or compressed-schedule worker.
+Ultimately, each individual in the sample will be placed into one of six categories: nonworker, home-based worker, part-time worker, telecommuter, fully-commuting worker, or compressed-schedule worker.
 Of course, further variations on these dimensions are certainly possible, such as someone telecommuting but only working part-time, but either the data available do not permit us to make those distinctions (as partially described in this section), or the numbers of cases in those categories are too small to be statistically robust.

 Unfortunately, the survey instrument used to gather the data did not expressly capture all of these choices.
 As a result, certain assumptions had to be made to segment the sample.
-In this section, the decision trees for full-time, part-time, and non-working individuals are discussed separately.
-In the decision trees that follow, variables taken from the survey are used to segment the data.
-Table 3 provides the actual survey question and possible responses for each of the segmentation variables.
+In this section, we briefly discuss the approach taken in segmenting the sample and highlight some of the difficulties (for a complete discussion of this topic, see Ory and Mokhtarian, 2005b).